validatedpatterns/docs/devsecops/index.md

 ## Demo Scenario

-The Multi-Cluster DevSecOps Pattern / Demo Scenario reflects this by having 3 layers:
+The Multicluster DevSecOps Pattern / Demo Scenario reflects this by having 3 layers:

 - Managed/Secured edge - the edge or production a more controlled environment.
 - Devel - where AppDev, Testing etc. is happening